Accelerated Death Benefit Rider

 Camille chooses to accelerate this amount to help with medical bills and to make her last few months as comfortable as possible.
 When she passes away, her children receive her remaining life insurance death benefit of $250,000.
 This example shows how the rider can provide both peace of mind and financial flexibility at a time when it’s needed most.

-Who Qualifies for an Accelerated Death Benefit Rider?
+When Using an Accelerated Death Benefit Makes Sense

 - Medical or care expenses are creating a financial burden.